 You don’t want to minimize your experience as it can have a profound impact on your beliefs and feelings about yourself and impact your life in the present.

-To get started now give us a call to schedule an appointment at 832-559-2622 or schedule an appointment online.
+To start the trauma recovery process give us a call to schedule an appointment at 832-559-2622 or schedule an appointment online.